-- 1. A Monitor Report in BrM is considered a type of Special Inspection for frequency and signature.
+- A Monitor Report in BrM is considered a type of Special Inspection for frequency and signature.
 Inspectors must not change the Routine Inspection frequency for the structure. - All Monitor Element Notes should be appended to the existing BrM Element notes and labeled as "MON Note DD/MM/YY:" where MON labels distinguish MON findings from the RTN element comments.
 The monitoring history and measurements should be retained in the Elements until the structural issue has been repaired or addressed to the satisfaction of the BIP Lead.

-5.8 Post Event Inspection (POSTE)
+5.8.
+Post Event Inspection (POSTE)

-A Post Event Inspection investigates the structural conditions after any event such as: Scour POA triggers, Earthquake, Lava, and as a follow up to structural damage.
-In addition, HDOT requires a Post Event inspection after all Critical Finding repairs are completed.
+A Post Event Inspection investigates the structural conditions after any event such as: Scour POA triggers, Earthquake, Lava, after any repairs are completed, and as a follow up to structural damage.